TheSkyentist/GELATO/README.md

 Following the initial fit, an additional power law component is added.
 If the continuum model with a power law passes an F-test for its inclusion, it is added to the model.
 The redshift of the continuum model is frozen and not fit moving forward.
 Finally, the continuum is fit to the spectrum in the region without emission lines, if any of the SSP coefficients hit their lower limits (as determined by the TRF algorithm), the corresponding SSP is removed from the continuum model.
 A single Gaussian is then added for each emission line.
 The starting values are generated based on the spectrum by looking at the range of values where the emission line would be expected to lie.
 The model is then fit to the spectrum.

 3. Adding Flavor: The additional components are then added to the base model and tested separately.
 If the fit is statistically better (judged with an F-test) with the additional component and the additional component does not hit any of its parameter limits (as determined by the TRF algorithm), it is accepted.
-Every possible combination of all accepted additional components is then then tested and theirAkaike Information Criteria (AICs) are measured.
+Every possible combination of all accepted additional components is then then tested and their Akaike Information Criteria (AICs) are measured.
 If any combination has any of its constituent model components hit a limit, then its AIC is set to infinity.
 The model set with the lowest AIC is the final model.
 The model is then fit to the spectrum.

 4. Scooping Portions: In order to constraint fit uncertainties, the flux is bootstrapped by randomly sampling each data point based on the associated inverse variance.
 The model is then fit to the bootstrapped spectrum with the fitted parameters from step 3 as input.

 5. Presenting gelato: (Optional) A figure depicting the total fit to the entire spectrum and the total fit zoomed in on the emission lines are presented.
 In addition, a figure is presented zoomed in on the emission lines that presents all components fit to the lines.

-6. Measuring Texture: (Optional) The rest equivalent width of the emission line components are measured for each of the boostraps.
+6. Measuring Texture: (Optional) The rest equivalent width of the emission line components are measured for each of the bootstraps.
 This is not a full integration of the continuum and approximates the height of the continuum as the median continuum flux within a small region around the line center.

 7. Freezing results: The results of the fit are saved to disk.
 Along with any additional parameters measured.

-8. Combining GELATO: (Optional) If GELATO is running on multiple objects, the results from each object are averaged and combined into one convinient file.
+8. Combining GELATO: (Optional) If GELATO is running on multiple objects, the results from each object are averaged and combined into one convenient file.

 ## Model Descriptions & Limits

 * Emission Line Model: Emission lines are modeled as Gaussians parametrized with a redshift (km/s), a flux, and a dispersion (km/s).
-The dispersion represents the standard devation of the Gaussian.
+The dispersion represents the standard deviation of the Gaussian.
 The flux is bounded symmetrically based on the range of values in the spectrum near the line centroid.
 The default value of the dispersion is set to the median narrow line dispersion of the [Mullaney et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.433..622M/abstract) sample of 130 km/s.
 It has a lower bound of 60 km/s corresponding to the maximum SDSS resolution of 2500.
 It has an upper bound of 500 km/s corresponding to the delineation between narrow lines and broad lines at a FWHM of 1200 km/s used in [Hao et al. 2005](https://ui.adsabs.harvard.edu/abs/2005AJ....129.1783H/abstract).
 The redshift of the narrow line Guassians is allowed to vary by +/-300 km/s based on the [Mullaney et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.433..622M/abstract) sample where 98% of the narrow line redshift offsets fall within this range.

 These defaults can be adjusted in the "CustomModels.py" file.